Calais: Église Notre-Dame

 The square, massive Norman tower has three-arched belfry windows on each face, surmounted by corner turrets, and a conically shaped tower of octagonal proportions, topped again by a short steeple.
 The tower was a main viewing point for the Anglo-French Survey (1784–1790) which linked the Paris Observatory with the Royal Greenwich Observatory using trigonometry.
 Cross-channel sightings were made of signal lights at Dover Castle and Fairlight, East Sussex.

 The church was assigned as a historic monument by decree of 10 September 1913, only to have its stained glass smashed during a Zeppelin bombardment on 15 January 1915, falling through the roof.
 General de Gaulle married Yvonne Vendroux on 6 April 1921 at the cathedral.
-The building experienced extensive damage during World War II, and was partially rebuilt, although much of the old altar and furnishings were not replaced.
+The building sustained extensive damage during World War II, and was partially rebuilt, although much of the old altar and furnishings were not replaced.